leaphy-robotics/leaphy-micropython/README.md

     sleep(1)
 ```
 ## RGBLed(red_pin: str, green_pin: str, blue_pin: str)
-Initializes the RGB LED object by specifying the pin names (e.g., "D1", "D2", "D4") connected to the red, green, and blue components.
+Initializes the RGB LED object by specifying the pin names connected to the red, green, and blue components.

 ### Parameters:
     Red_pin: The pin connected to the red LED channel.